poljar/simetry/README.md

 * iRacing
 * Assetto Corsa
 * Assetto Corsa Competizione
-* rFactor 2 (extra steps for enabling described below)
+* rFactor 2
 * DiRT Rally 2.0
-* Euro Truck Simulator 2 (extra steps for enabling described below)
+* Euro Truck Simulator 2
-* American Truck Simulator (extra steps for enabling described below)
+* American Truck Simulator

+Beware that some of the titles require additional steps, if you are on Linux titles might also require additional steps.
+Take a look at the [Extra Configuration](#extra-configuration) section for more info.

 Beyond that, an interface for a generic HTTP server exists, allowing you to easily emulate any sim to see the functionality of your software that way, instead of having to run the sim and replicating